Read or Ignore? A Unified Benchmark for Typographic-Attack Robustness and Text Recognition in Vision-Language Models: Benchmark Construction

 \subsection{Challenge 1: Designing Questions}

-The first challenge is to design questions that probe both text and object understanding within a unified setting.
-In our case, we build upon TextVQA, which already provides text-based questions, and construct only the object-centric branch that complements them—a \textit{non-trivial} task given that TextVQA contains only text-focused queries.
+The first challenge is to design \emph{paired} text- and object-centric questions for identical images under a unified setup.
+We detail our question construction below.

-\paragraph{Text-centric questions.} We directly adopt the original open-ended questions from TextVQA, preserving their natural linguistic and semantic diversity.
+\textbf{Text-Centric Questions.} We use the original open-ended questions from TextVQA, preserving their natural linguistic and semantic diversity.

-\paragraph{Object-centric questions.} Designing object-centric variants based on Open Images labels is not straightforward.
-For completeness, we introduce two complementary formats with controlled variation, providing balanced coverage across different question types and difficulty levels: \begin{itemize} \item \textbf{Multiple-Choice (MC):} \textit{``Which object is present in the image?
+\textbf{Object-Centric Questions.} For completeness, we introduce two complementary formats with controlled variation, providing balanced coverage across different question types and difficulty levels: \begin{itemize} \item \textbf{Multiple-Choice (MC):} \textit{``Which object is present in the image?
 (A) cat (B) dog (C) car (D) chair.
-Answer with only the option letter (A, B, C, or D).''} Selecting negative options is not trivial: A naive approach—randomly sampling object labels—often produces trivial questions (all negatives too far from the ground truth) or overly difficult ones (all too similar).
+Answer with only the option letter (A, B, C, or D).''} Selecting negative options is not trivial: A naive approach that randomly samples object labels often produces trivial questions (all negatives too far from the ground truth) or overly difficult ones (all too similar).
 To obtain more balanced and diverse negatives, we adopt a \textbf{hierarchical sampling strategy} based on the Open Images class hierarchy~\cite{kuznetsova2020open}.
-Negative options are sampled from categories at varying semantic distances—\emph{sibling} (hard), \emph{grandparent-level} (medium), and \emph{higher-level} (easy)—as shown in Fig.~\ref{fig:bench-construction}.
+As shown in Fig.~\ref{fig:bench-construction}, we sample negative options at different semantic distances: \emph{sibling} (hard), \emph{grandparent-level} (medium), and \emph{higher-level} (easy).
 This ensures a natural difficulty, avoiding extreme cases.
-The ground-truth answer is selected by the highest CLIP image–text similarity among candidate classes, and option order is shuffled. \item \textbf{Open-Ended (OE):} \textit{``What objects can be seen in the image?
+The ground-truth answer is selected by the highest CLIP image-text similarity among candidate classes, and option order is shuffled. \item \textbf{Open-Ended (OE):} \textit{``What objects can be seen in the image?
 Answer only with object names.'' } Predictions are evaluated against all the Open Images classes, using the metric described in Sec.~\ref{subsec:eval_metric}. \end{itemize}